Applicants must have IT-related experience demonstrating:

 Eligible candidates will then be placed for selection consideration into 3 categories as described below:

-- Highly Qualified Category.
-Meets the minimum qualification requirements and demonstrates full-performance level experience based on responses to occupational questionnaire.
+3. Best Qualified Category Exceeds the minimum qualification requirements and demonstrates a high level of proficiency in the job related competencies based on the answers to the occupational questionnaire.

 The Assessment Questionnaire takes approximately 15 minutes to complete and collects information on your education, training and experience related to the following critical competencies:

-· Technical Competence: Uses knowledge that is acquired through formal training or extensive on the job experience to perform ones job; works with, understands, and evaluates technical information related to the job; leads action on technical issues
+· Technical Competence: uses knowledge that is acquired through formal training or extensive on the job experience to perform ones job; works with, understands, and evaluates technical information related to the job; advises others on technical issues.

 · Problem Solving: Identifies problems; determines accuracy and relevance of information; uses sound judgment to generate and evaluate alternatives, and to make recommendations.